 Best Set: Eva NYC Mini Healthy Heat Pro-Power Dryer

 The included cosmetic bag makes this Eva NYC hair dryer a great travel companion.
 The dryer also comes with a concentrator and diffuser attachments, so you can achieve that perfect blowout.
 With 1200W for powerful performance, its tourmaline-infused, ceramic components radiate far-infrared heat and emit negative ions for frizz-free, healthy hair in a quick-drying process.
 There are two speed settings for adjusting the dryer to your specific hair type.
 Plus, it doesn't hurt that this hair dryer comes in a pretty shade of pink.

 Interested in reading more reviews?
 Take a look at our selection of the best travel accessories.

 Products We Tested

 How We Tested

-Our reviewers spent nine hours testing a top-selling travel hair dryer.
-To get the most comprehensive results, our testers took this hair dryer on the road and used it everywhere from hotels to gym locker rooms.
-We asked our reviewers to consider the most important features when using this hair dryer, from its size and weight to its power.
+Our reviewer spent several weeks testing three top-rated travel hair dryers.
+To get the most comprehensive results, our tester took these hair dryers on the road and used them everywhere from hotels to gym locker rooms.
+We asked our reviewer to consider the most important features when using these hair dryers, from size and weight to power.
 We've outlined the most important points here so that you, too, know what to look for when shopping.